-Almost all bat species are under threat in Canada (habitat loss, pesticides, white-nose syndrome, etc.).
+Almost all bat species are under threat in Canada due to factors like habitat loss, pesticides and white-nose syndrome.
 The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) advises the Ministry of Environment & Climate Change regarding the status of wildlife species at risk.
 Unfortunately, due to lack of information on bat population sizes in Canada, COSEWIC cannot accurately assess the conservation status of many bat species.
 Within Appalachian Corridor’s territory of action in southern Quebec, three species of bats are now listed as Endangered: the Little Brown Myotis (Myotis lucifugus), Northern Myotis (Myotis septentrionalis) and Tri-colored Bat (Perimyotis subflavus).

 Given the catastrophic decline in bat species, Appalachian Corridor developed a project with Canada’s federal Habitat Stewardship Program to confirm their presence on key parts of our 3,500 km2 territory of action, and then prioritize our conservation efforts.
 As part of this project, we partnered with Conservation Chauve-Souris des Cantons-de-l’Est (CCSCE or Eastern Townships Bat Conservation), another NGO who assisted us with data collection.